mongodb/docs/source/core/replication.rst

 .. note::

-   When an election occurs, the :program:`mongod` instances will close all client connections.
-This ensures that the clients maintain an accurate view of the :term:`replica set` and helps prevent :term:`rollbacks <rollback>`.
+   When the current :term:`primary` steps down and triggers an election, the :program:`mongod` instances will close all client connections.
+This ensures that the clients maintain an accurate view of the :term:`replica set` and helps prevent :term:`rollbacks

-TODO: it's actually just when a primary steps down that connections are closed.
+   <rollback>`.

 .. seealso:: ":ref:`Replica Set Election Internals <replica-set-election-internals>`"